-DNS Accountants Take Home Pay Calculator to Find Your Pay
+Take Home Pay Calculator to Find Your Pay – DNS Accountants

 What is Take Home Pay?

-How do I calculate my take home pay?
+How do I calculate my take-home pay?

-Few things you need to consider for calculating your take home pay:
+Few things you need to consider for calculating your take-home pay:

-Calculating take home pay using DNS Calculator
+Calculating take-home pay using DNS Calculator

 Take Home Pay Calculator - The Easiest Way of Calculating Your Take Home Pay

-DNS Calculator is the simplest way to calculate an individual’s take home salary.
+DNS Calculator is the simplest way to calculate an individual’s take-home salary.
 The entire process can be completed after filling only 3 fields’ area:

 Income Tax Calculator for Self-Employed

-In case you're a self-employed it might sometimes be challenging to work out exactly what your take home pay is once you've covered all your business costs.
+In case you're self-employed it might sometimes be challenging to work out exactly what your take-home pay is once you've covered all your business costs.
 Although knowing your income is an initial and vital step to deal with any personal obligations you could have.
 Creating a budget for your business can help you to show how much money your business is making along with how much you're spending on business costs.

-A self-employed person can use a tax salary calculator to properly calculate and budget for your tax bill.
+A self-employed person can use a salary tax calculator to properly calculate and budget for your tax bill.
 A Salary after tax calculator can help to figure out the tax and insurance contribution outstanding amount on the salary.
 This tool can work as an income tax calculator to help you to evaluate how much income tax and National Insurance will be due.

 To Begin Calculating the Take Home Pay Amount

-- Firstly, the personal allowance is applied to the income of an individual.
+- 1. Firstly, the personal allowance is applied to the income of an individual.
 The way it is applied entirely depends on an individual’s tax-code received from HMRC.
 The personal allowance is the amount an individual is permitted to earn before tax is payable on the income, in one tax year.
 In simple words, the personal allowance is more often than not divided into 12 parts and applied monthly for individuals who are paid monthly.
-Personal allowance is divided into 52 parts and is applied weekly for individuals who are paid weekly.
-Personal allowance is applied by deducting the appropriate amount of annual personal allowance from the applicable part of the salary.
+The personal allowance is divided into 52 parts and is applied weekly for individuals who are paid weekly.
+The personal allowance is applied by deducting the appropriate amount of annual personal allowance from the applicable part of the salary.
 Under PAYE, this process can be a little complex.
 However, even if an individual is not working for a complete year, the respective individual might still be eligible for the full allowance, hence a tax reimbursement is possible

 Once the personal allowance is applied, other allowable costs such as certain pension payments are reduced, and the remaining amount is the taxable income.
 Tax is applied to the taxable income in bands, for example;